GoogleCloudPlatform/cluster-toolkit/community/examples/AMD/README.md

 # AMD solutions for the HPC Toolkit

+> [!NOTE]
+> This document uses Slurm-GCP v5.
+A newer [blueprint](./hpc-amd-slurm-v6.yaml)
+> using v6 has been published.
+This documentation will be updated and the v5
+> blueprint deprecated.

 ## AMD-Optimized Slurm Cluster

 This example provisions a Slurm cluster using the AMD-based Computed Optimized